A note from veterinarian Christianne Schelling:

-If she starts to scratch an inappropriate object, immediately place her in front of her scratching post and begin petting her.
+If your kitten starts to scratch an inappropriate object, immediately place her in front of her scratching post and begin petting her.
 Some cats will begin kneading when petted, thus digging their claws into the desired surface and establishing this as a fine place to scratch.

 Cats are creatures of habit.
 Start them off with good ones.

 Though you should never declaw, you may defray some of your cat's potential for destruction by carefully trimming the razor-sharp tips of her claws.
-You will find this endeavor more easily accomplished by two people, one to hold Kitty and one to trim her nails.
-Though she enjoys other forms of pampering, Kitty will not find a manicure soothing.
+You will find this endeavor to be more easily accomplished by two people; one to hold the kitty and one to trim her nails.
+Though she enjoys other forms of pampering, your cat will probably not find a manicure soothing.

 This is where preparation comes to the rescue.
-For approximately a week before her manicure, begin making Kitty accustomed to having her paws handled.
-While petting and soothing her, start massaging her paws, especially on the under side.
+For approximately a week before her manicure, begin getting your kitty accustomed to having her paws handled.
+While petting and soothing her, start massaging her paws, especially on the underside.
 Gently press on the individual pads at the base of her claws.
-You may want to give her treats to reward her for not protesting.
-(Or as in the case of my own cat, to distract her from doing so.)
+You may want to give her treats to reward her for not protesting or to distract her from doing so.
 The point, of course, is to make the process reassuring so that she will eventually feel comfortable enough to let you handle her paws without protest.

 Next, be patient.
-Don't attempt to trim all her nails at once.
+Don't attempt to trim all of your cat's claws at once.
 Trim one or two at a time, reward her with affection or food, and then let her do as she wishes.
-Cats are not strong on patience or restraint.
-As the creature theoretically higher on to evolutionary scale, that's your department.
+Cats are not strong on patience or compliance with restraint.
+As the creature theoretically higher on the evolutionary scale, that's your department.
 Don't attempt to change your cat.
-Instead make it tolerable for her.
-Eventually trimming will become a completely non-traumatic experience.
+Instead make the situation tolerable for her.
+Eventually, trimming will become a completely non-traumatic experience.

-If all of this is too time consuming and you have a strictly indoor cat, you have another very desirable option; a wonderful product called Soft Paws®.
+If all of this is too time-consuming and you have a strictly indoor cat, you have another very desirable option; a wonderful product called Soft Paws®.
 These are lightweight vinyl caps that you apply over your cat's own claws.
 They have rounded edges, so your cat's scratching doesn't damage your home and furnishings.
-You can find Soft Paws® on the web by clicking here or call 1-800-989-2542.
+You can find Soft Paws® on the web by clicking here or you can call 1-800-989-2542.

 Soft Paws® come in a kit and are easy to apply.
-Just glue them on.
+Just glue them on with the included non-toxic adhesive.
 They are generally applied to the front paws only, since these are what cause most of the destruction to your home.
 A kit will last approximately three to six months, depending on your cat.
-After applying the Soft Paws®, check Kitty's claws weekly.
+After applying the Soft Paws®, check your kitty's claws weekly.
 You may find one or two caps missing from time to time, and these are easily replaced using the adhesive included in the kit.
-To make application easier for both you and your cat, follow the instructions on accustoming your cat to having her paws handled that are discussed here in the section on trimming your cat's claws.
+To make application easier for both you and your cat, follow the instructions above on getting your cat used to having her paws handled.

 The great majority of cats tolerate Soft Paws® well.
 The brattiest of my own cats, a princess who is hyper-fastidious, wears them with aplomb.
 On her, by the way, one Soft Paws® kit last at least five months.